sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

    (note: this is true when using them through c++ plugins.
 C interface is different, there is no deep-copy there)
 -  untyped and unconstrained element number
 -  arrays can appear as internal filter parameters (named and unnamed).
+-  arrays can appear as user defined function parameters (named and unnamed).
--  access with indexes or in a dictionary-like associative way
+-  elements are accessible with indexes or in a dictionary-like associative way
 -  Array modifier functions allow multidimensional subarray indexes

+  - ArrayIns - insert before position
   - ArrayAdd - append
   - ArrayDel - delete from position
-  - ArrayIns - insert before position
   - ArraySet - replace at position

+-  Query the array length with ArraySize(a)

 ArrayIns
 ^^^^^^^^